chiaraborelli/Telerilevamento/Code/Exame_.md

 # The eruption of Mount Saint Helen and the vegetation's evolution
-The project show a detailed analisys of the vegetation's evolution of a volcanic environmet after a great eruption.
-The satellite images, obtained via google earth, concearn Mount St. Helens strato volcano, located in the state of Washington, USA, and document the consequences of its most violent eruption, which occurred on May 18, 1980.
+The project show a detailed analysis of the vegetation's evolution of a volcanic environment after a great eruption.
+The satellite images, obtained via google earth, concern Mount St. Helens strato volcano, located in the state of Washington, USA, and document the consequences of its most violent eruption, which occurred on May 18, 1980.
 Mount St. Helens is the youngest and most frequently active of all of the volcanoes in the Cascade Range of the northwestern United States.
 It is one of the most destructive eruptions in the modern history, characterized by the structural collapse of the volcano's northern flank, which create a crater about 400 metres wide.
 The collapse triggered a massive landslide and the formation of an ash cloud that spread with at a speed of about 100 km/h.
-The most significant event, was the so-called lateral blast, a horizontal explotion that devastating the surrounding area, completely spreading all vegetation and uprooting thousand of trees along the path over 230 square miles (600 square kilometers).
+The most significant event, was the so-called lateral blast, a horizontal explosion that devastated the surrounding area, completely spreading all vegetation and uprooting thousands of trees along the path over 230 square miles (600 square kilometers).

 Below, on the left is the satellite image taken in 1979 before the eruption (the older images are false-color because earlier Landsat satellites could not “see” blue light), where vegetation is red, bare rock and volcanic debris are gray, and clear water is dark blue.
 The 1979 view (top) shows the snow-covered summit of the perfectly shaped stratovolcano, and the mixture of forest types surrounding the mountain.
 To the right the satellite image taken in 1984 after the eruption of 1980.
 <img src="https://github.com/user-attachments/assets/7a3cf839-a8c5-47f6-85cb-51011523ec82" width=100%>

-## Data colection
+## Data collection

-The data were obtained from Google Earth and (earth observatory nasa) [https://earthobservatory.nasa.gov/]
+The data were obtained from Google Earth and [earth observatory nasa] (https://earthobservatory.nasa.gov/)

 Library utilizzati:
 ```r